nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210528 Day65
+Learned about PCI DSS (Payment Card Industry Data Security Standards) and list of OWASP top 10 threats (Open Web Application Security Project)
+Might do a deep dive in the future
+Also learned about dynamically generated classes in python from a senior.
+Looks really fun!

 ### 20210525 Day64
 Completed the OAuth2 implementation and managed to Authenticate a test user
 #TIL if you don't want to setup a database and it can be a list of dictionaries, you can totally use hard coded dummy values to roll out a demo on time